Shivang0/ducatuscore/packages/bitcore-wallet-service/README.md

 - name: Name of the wallet
 - m: Number of required peers to sign transactions
 - n: Number of total peers on the wallet
-- pubKey: Wallet Creation Public key to check joining copayer's signatures (the private key is unknown by BWS and must be communicated by the creator peer to other peers).
+- pubKey: Wallet Creation Public key to check joining copayer's signatures (the private key is unknown by DWS and must be communicated by the creator peer to other peers).

 Returns: